 If the inter-BSS frame is carried in an HE ER SU PPDU (where power of the L-STF/L-LTF symbols is boosted 3 dB), the received signal strength, which is measured from the L-STF or L-LTF fields of the PPDU and which is used to determine PHY-CCA.indication, shall be decreased by 3 dB to compensate for the power difference(#16025) when compared to the OBSS PD level.(#15707)

-(#15764)
+NOTE – In the case of a received CF-End that satisfies the conditions above, either the issuance of a PHY-CCARESET.request or the choice to not update the basic NAV timer both result in the NAV not being cancelled as would normally occur following the successful reception of a CF-End. (#15764)

 TGax editor: within TGax D3.3, modify the text as shown within 27.10.2.1.
 General: